jgrenat/elm-workshop/README.md

 You can then open the link [http://localhost:8000/](http://localhost:8000/).
 As you can see, `elm-reactor` allowed us to launch a basic dev environment, and you can see the different folders for each step of the project.
 You can now start by going into the step 1.

+If you need a little reminder about the syntax, you can check [this cheat sheet](./syntax-help.md).